zephyrproject-rtos/zephyr/samples/subsys/mgmt/hawkbit/README.rst

 Once the image is flashed and booted, the sample will print the image build time to the console.
-After it connects to the internet, in hawkbit server UI, you should see the the frdm_k64f show up in the Targets pane.
+After it connects to the internet, in hawkbit server UI, you should see the frdm_k64f show up in the Targets pane.
 It's time to upload a firmware binary to the server, and update it using this UI.

 Step 7: Building and signing the test image